CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

+This page provides troubleshooting guidance for common scanner, peripheral, and task-equipment problems.
+Routine setup and operating procedures are described in the relevant sections of the CCN Wiki and are linked here where needed.
+For each problem below, follow the troubleshooting steps in order and contact CCN Support if the problem remains unresolved.

 Scan Failures
 -------------

-Sometimes, if the coils aren't plugged in correctly or if the scanner has been working continuously for a long time, unusual things will happen during your protocol.
-These issues may include your scan not starting or acquisition stopping mid-sequence with strange activity on the bore screen.
+If the coil wasn't plugged in correctly or the scanner has been working continuously for a long time, unusual issues may occur during your protocol.
+These issues typically manifest as the scan not starting or acquisition stopping mid-sequence with strange activity on the bore screen.

-In some cases, it may be necessary to reboot the system (and in fact, restarts are conducted regularly outside of operating hours to keep data acquisition running as smoothly as possible).
-Before restarting the whole system, however, first determine if your issue can be resolved by other methods.

-Try each of the following steps in the escalating order described.
-The more drastic the action, the more time it will take to resume your scan, so generally it is worth trying the simpler solutions before moving on to full restarts.
+If you encounter these problems, try the troubleshooting steps below in order, beginning with the least disruptive option.
+Proceed to a full system restart only if the earlier steps do not resolve the problem, as restarting the system requires additional time.

 Retry the Failed Series
 ^^^^^^^^^^^^^^^^^^^^^^^

 - Right-click > Rerun From Here on the sequence that acquisition failed on.
-Start-stop if necessary.
+- If Rerun From Here is greyed out, it means the scanner has prepped the sequence and considers it already running.
+Click Stop first, then try Rerun from Here again.

 Re-plug the Coils
 ^^^^^^^^^^^^^^^^^

-- This can help if you notice your sequence refusing to start (e.g., the status says "Preparing...", then cycles back to "Waiting for User to Continue" without doing anything).
-Other typical accompanying errors include "Preparation of measurement system has failed" and "failed to converge".
+This can help if you notice your sequence refusing to start (e.g., the status says "Preparing...", then cycles back to "Waiting for User to Continue" without doing anything).
+Other typical accompanying errors include "Preparation of measurement system has failed" and "Dico failed to converge".

-- Move the bed back to home.
+#.
+Move the bed back to home.
-- Remove the participant or at least have them sit up.
+#.
+Remove the participant or at least have them sit up.
-- Unplug the coils.
-Make sure the posterior coil is flush with the back of the bed and not sitting crookedly in the square space.
+#.
+Unplug the coils.
+Make sure the posterior coil is flush with the back of the bed and aligned straight within the square recessed area.
 Plug the coil back in.

-- The 32ch coil is sensitive to positioning inconsistencies.
-Be aware that just being able to push the plug into the port isn't enough--make sure the posterior coil is completely flush with the back of the bed and everything is lined up straight.
-When the posterior is plugged in and ready, you should be able to push it (in the direction of the bore) and feel no movement at all.
+   - The 32ch coil is sensitive to even small deviations in positioning.
+Be aware that being able to force the plug into the port does not mean you have set up the coil correctly.
+   - Gently push the coil toward the bore to confirm that it is seated correctly.
+There should be no movement at all.

-- Confirm there are no coil file errors on the bore screen and no System Check errors on the console.
+#.
+Confirm there are no coil file errors on the bore screen and no System Check errors on the console.
-- Re-align and send the participant back to isocenter.
+#.
+Re-align and send the participant back to isocenter.

 Reset the Bed Alignment
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Re-aligning the bed can help resolve the issue in which the bore screen reads "Isocenter" in positions that are not isocenter.
+Re-aligning the bed can help resolve the issue in which the bore screen reads "Isocenter" in positions that are not isocenter.
 This can be done even while you have a participant on the bed--just be sure to talk them through what's happening.

-- Move the bed back to home.
+#.
+Move the bed back to home.
-- Unplug and re-plug the coil connections.
+#.
+Unplug and re-plug the coil connections.
-- Lower the bed down (as if you were preparing to have a participant climb up or step down).
+#.
+Lower the bed down (as if you were preparing to have a participant climb up or step down).
-- Move the bed back to home.
+#.
+Move the bed back to home.
 Re-align and try moving to isocenter again.

 Completely Redo the Patient Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Close out the subject.
+#.
+Close out the subject.
-- Redo the prep as if you were just beginning a new scan:
+#.
+Redo the prep as if you were just beginning a new scan:
-- Move the bed back to the home position.
+#.
+Move the bed back to the home position.
 Unplug and re-plug the coils.
 Re-navigate the bed to isocenter.
-- Re-register the participant.
+#.
+Re-register the participant.
 You can use the same Subject ID if you'd like--everything is timestamped, so the console will allow you to do this.
 You will just get multiple subdirectories under that ID's folder in the DICOM server, differentiated by timestamp.
 If you'd rather have the new attempt saved under an entirely new folder at the Subject ID level, use a different ID.
-- Try running your protocol again.
+#.
+Try running your protocol again.

 Restart the Scanner
 ^^^^^^^^^^^^^^^^^^^